-Amortization was \$325.9 million for the year ended December 31, 2023, compared to \$244.6 million for the year ended December 31, 2022, an increase of \$81.3 million, or 33%.
-The higher expense was driven by higher amortization due to the acceleration of certain trademark lives as well as an increase in the amortization of capitalized software costs related to our investment in platforms.
+Amortization of intangible assets was \$363.4 million for the year ended December 31, 2024, compared to \$325.9 million for the year ended December 31, 2023, an increase of \$37.4 million, or 11%.
+The higher expense was driven by an increase in the amortization of capitalized software development costs related to our investment in platforms, partially offset by lower amortization of acquired intangibles due to certain trademarks becoming fully amortized.

 In the second half of 2023, we initiated a strategy to transition the majority of our chronic condition management Clients and members to the Teladoc Health brand on a phased basis, with a smaller subset continuing to be served under the Livongo trade name beyond 2024.
-In connection with the brand strategy, we accelerated the amortization associated with the Livongo trademark, increasing amortization expense in the year ended December 31, 2023 and in the year ending December 31, 2024, with corresponding reductions thereafter.
-The change in accounting estimate resulted in additional amortization expense for acquired intangibles of \$37.5 million, or \$0.23 per basic and diluted share, for the year ended December 31, 2023.
+In connection with the brand strategy, we accelerated the amortization of intangible assets that are associated with the Livongo trademark, increasing amortization of intangible assets expense beginning in the second half of the year ended December 31, 2023 and continuing through the year ended December 31, 2024, with corresponding reductions thereafter.